adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 system, which allowsthe users to participate and bring in their knowledge.

-Forthe PoW algorithm we currently favor a variant of Tromp'sCuckoo Cycle, one which is memory bound, and also isan "indirectly useful Proof-of-Work", as it requires lesselectricity to run, but instead has another limiting factor,the one of memory latency availability.
+For the PoW algorithm we currently favor a variant of Tromp'sCuckoo Cycle, one which is memory bound, and also isan "indirectly useful Proof-of-Work", as it requires lesselectricity to run, but instead has another limiting factor,the one of memory latency availability.
 This